Chris Chibnall: Television writing

 Chibnall's first produced script for television was the successful monologue Stormin' Norman, starring James Bolam, made by Carlton Television for ITV.

 In 2001 he was approached, together with writer Nigel McCrery, to develop the format for a drama series which became Born and Bred.
 With a cast including Bolam and Michael French, Born and Bred ran on BBC One for four years from 2002 to 2005.
 Chibnall served as head writer and consultant producer (later executive producer), writing seventeen of its thirty-six hour-long episodes.

 Chibnall was the only writer other than the show's creators to write for both series of the double International Emmy-award-winning BBC One police drama Life on Mars (2006–07).
 He was part of the production team who accepted the 2007 BAFTA Audience Award onstage at the London Palladium.

 During 2005, Chibnall was in charge of developing a proposed fantasy series involving the mythical magician Merlin for BBC One's early Saturday evening family drama slot.
 Despite several scripts being written, BBC Head of Drama Jane Tranter eventually decided not to green-light the project, although it later emerged, without Chibnall's involvement, as Merlin (2008–2012).

 In 2007, Dick Wolf and Kudos Film and Television selected Chibnall to become the show runner on ITV1's Law & Order: UK, a police procedural/legal drama based on the original US series.
 Chibnall was the lead writer and executive producer, writing six of the first thirteen episodes based on scripts from the US series.
 ITV commissioned a second run of thirteen episodes, but having set up the series Chibnall made the decision to leave the programme, to focus on other writing projects.

 Chibnall also show-ran Camelot, an adult retelling of the Arthurian legend for the Starz network.
 It went to air early in April 2011 and was filmed in Ardmore Studios near Dublin.
 The show was cancelled after a single season, though again Chibnall claimed he had chosen not to be involved in the second series in any case, due to other writing priorities.

 In December 2013, Chibnall wrote a two-part dramatisation The Great Train Robbery, which tells the story of the Great Train Robbery on 8 August 1963.
 Coincidentally, the first part was shown on the same day that train robber Ronnie Biggs died.

 In 2013, Chibnall created and wrote a detective series for ITV called Broadchurch, starring David Tennant, Olivia Colman, Jodie Whittaker, Andrew Buchan, Arthur Darvill, Pauline Quirke and David Bradley.
 The series received overwhelmingly positive reviews from critics and audiences alike.
 It followed the story of the fictional seaside town of Broadchurch, struggling to come to terms with the possible murder of a young boy.
 Viewing figures peaked at nearly 9 million viewers in the finale.
-Due to its popularity, a second series was announced at the end of the first series, with location filming finishing in October 2014.
+After a successful first series, a second was announced at the end of the first series, with location filming finishing in October 2014.
 The second series aired in 2015 and a third and final series aired in 2017.